awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_show_configuration.md

 ## Usage Notes<a name="mysql_rds_show_configuration-usage-notes"></a>

-To verify the number of hours Amazon RDS will retain binary logs, use the `mysql.rds_show_configuration` stored procedure\.
+To verify the number of hours that Amazon RDS retains binary logs, use the `mysql.rds_show_configuration` stored procedure\.

 The `mysql.rds_show_configuration` procedure is available in these versions of Amazon RDS MySQL:
 + MySQL 5\.6